mess110/mess110.github.io/_posts/2021-01-12-wow-classic.md

 was made against me, started swearing and being aggresive on general chat.
 Screenshots were sent around.
 I wasn't going back and due to all the swearing, bad manners and streight out lies when I left, I decided not to send any of the transmutes and arcanite bars back.
+I didn't even get the chance to speak to them and they started swearing and BMing in general chat.
 They even deleted the good bye message I posted in their discord to make me look bad, where I explained my reasons for leaving.
 It was not a welcoming place.
 They disbanded soon after, as they were way too greedy to keep players in the guild.